seank0h/Seung-ee-Kkaebi/README.md

 - Oculus application on the PC

-- Android Mobile Phone (Mimimum asdf@)
+- Android Mobile Phone or Tablet

 - Unity (version 2020.3.19f1)

 - Finally someone to play with!

-To join the same session as another player, both player must input the same serial number. (i.e., Player X & Y both want to play with one another they both input SIGGRAPH00!)
+To join the same session as another player, both player must input the same serial number. (i.e., Player X & Y both want to play with one another they both input SIGGRAPH00!, Currently SIGGRAPH00 to SIGGRAPH15 is available.)

 ## Playing the Demo of our Game